PyThaiNLP/pythainlp/pythainlp/corpus/corpus_license.md

-Thai WordNet (tha-wn.db) is created by Thai Computational Linguistic Laboratory at National Institute of Information and Communications Technology (NICT) and released under the following license:
+Thai WordNet (tha-wn.db) is created by Thai Computational Linguistic Laboratory at National Institute of Information and Communications Technology (NICT), Japan, and released under the following license:

 ```
 Copyright: 2011 NICT